jvictorferreira3301/jvictorferreira3301/README.md

-## My name is João Victor and ...
+## `~$ whoami`

-... i am a Telecommunications Engineering student at the Federal University of Pará (UFPA), currently in the fourth semester and Researcher at the [Núcleo de P&D em Telecomunicações, Automação e Eletrônica](https://github.com/lasseufpa).
+I am a Telecommunications Engineering student at the Federal University of Pará (UFPA), currently in the fourth semester and Researcher at the [Núcleo de P&D em Telecomunicações, Automação e Eletrônica](https://github.com/lasseufpa).
 I am interested in the areas of Machine Learning, Data Science and i like computer hardware as a hobby.

 ## Some Projects